Clockmender/My-AN-Nodes/nodes/standard_fixes/README.md

-# Fixes to standard AN Nodes
+# Fixes to Standard AN Nodes

 This folder contains any fixes to standard nodes that I have altered, so they work better for me, they are not approved by AN developers, but have been properly tested.